Kanegraffiti/LessonPlans/Basic Technology/Week4_Basic_Technology_Lesson_Plan_JSS1-3.md

 - Use **warning devices** and control traffic to protect the area.
 - Stabilise vehicles to stop further accidents.
 - Assess victims gently, call for medical help, and provide basic first aid.
+- Assign roles such as **traffic controller, first aider, and communicator** during drills so everyone knows their responsibility.
+- After each practice, review what went well and what to improve to strengthen your rescue teamwork skills.

 ### Assignment